-- If you are over 16 years old, hospitals and doctors must see you in complete confidence and will not tell the police unless you ask them to - Even if you are under 16 years old, most doctors will try to keep what has happened to you as confidential as

-- possible.
-If you prefer not to use your own GP there are many clinics that offer free and confidential testing and advice - If you are worried about being pregnant, you can get advice and free, immediate treatment - including pregnancy testing and emergency contraception - from your GP or practice nurse, family planning clinics or Brook Advisory Centres.
-You can also get emergency contraception at some GUM (genitourinary medicine) clinics and hospital A&E departments - If you choose to use emergency contraception, it will either be the 'morning after pill', which must be taken within 72 hours of unprotected sex, or an emergency coil (IUD), which must be fitted within five days - A check-up for STIs and an HIV test is a sensible precaution, even if you have no symptoms.
+- If you are over 16 years old, hospitals and doctors must see you in complete confidence and will not tell the police unless you ask them to - Even if you are under 16 years old, most doctors will try to keep what has happened to you as confidential as possible.
+If you prefer not to use your own GP there are many clinics that offer free and confidential testing and advice - A check-up for STIs and an HIV test is a sensible precaution, even if you have no symptoms.
 You can get help and advice from your GP or practice nurse, family planning clinics or Brook Advisory Centres.
 Or you can contact your nearest large hospital and ask for an appointment with the GUM clinic - If you may have been exposed to HIV, you should seek medical advice quickly as there is medication that can prevent HIV from taking hold in some people but only if it is taken quickly after infection.
-This treatment, called post-

-- exposure prophylaxis (PEP), may be available from your nearest GUM clinic or hospital A&E department.
-You can find out more about PEP on the Terrence Higgins Trust website (www.tht.org.uk) - Try to find out, or ask us to find out, if there is a sexual assault referral centre (SARC) in your area.
+This treatment, called post-exposure prophylaxis (PEP), may be available from your nearest GUM clinic or hospital A&E department.
+You can find out more about PEP on the Terrence Higgins Trust website (www.tht.org.uk)

+Try to find out, or ask us to find out, if there is a sexual assault referral centre (SARC) in your area.
 SARCs are independent one-stop centres where you can receive medical care and support, and report a crime if you want.